Kennedy Agyapong Joins Napo’s Campaign

 Napo, later in a radio interview, described the NPP as a national political party, which accommodates everybody, irrespective of their background or status in life.

-Tracing the history of the United Party (UP), where the NPP traces its roots, he disclosed that chiefs from the North, Volta, Accra, and Ashanti formed the party.
+Tracing the history of the United Party (UP), where the NPP traces its roots from, he disclosed that chiefs from the North, Volta, Accra and Ashanti formed the party.

 According to him, he has been touring the palaces of some prominent chiefs lately to seek their wise counsel and support because they (chiefs) owned the NPP.

-“I have visited Togbui Siri, Akwamu, Kete Krachi, Kwahu, Akuapim, New Juaben, Ga Mantse, Sekondi, Yendi, Denkyira, and others because the NPP is for them”.
+“I have visited Torgbui Sri, Akwamu, Kete Krachi, Kwahu, Akuapim, New Juaben, Ga Mantse, Sekondi, Yendi, Denkyira and others because the NPP is for them,” he disclosed.

-Napo, also said his boss, Dr. Mahamadu Bawumia, the NPP presidential candidate, respects the revered chiefs so they (the NPP) would continue to consult the chiefs.
+Napo, also said his boss, Dr. Mahamudu Bawumia, the NPP presidential candidate, respects the revered chiefs so the party would continue to consult the chiefs.

-He indicated that Dr. Bawumia is ready and determined to work assiduously as President to ensure growth in the country so the citizenry should vote massively for him.
+He indicated that Dr. Bawumia is ready and determined to work assiduously as president to ensure growth in the country, and urged the electorate to vote massively for the NPP flagbearer.

 FROM I.F.
 Joe Awuah Jnr., Kumasi